Illustration of a birth control pill.

 Graph showing that the androgenicity of birth control pills affects muscle growth.

-In this study, we see that the women taking birth control pills with greater androgenicity gained the least amount of muscle.
-The effect size is quite large, too, with the control group gaining five times as much muscle as the women taking higher-androgenicity birth control pills.
+In this study, we see that the women taking birth control pills with greater androgenicity gained the least muscle.
+The effect size is quite large, too, with the control group gaining 5x as much muscle as the women taking higher-androgenicity birth control pills.
 The study also found that the women taking birth control pills had higher levels of cortisol, the stress hormone.
 It’s conceivable that the increase in cortisol also affected muscle growth (and fat loss).

 The control group lost nearly twice as much fat as the group taking birth control pills, but this finding didn’t reach statistical significance.
 So it’s not unreasonable to suspect that birth control pills could make it harder to lose fat, and this study indeed shows that trend, but it may just be a coincidence.